module and/or plugin for voting

 - an option to display, or not, the current number of votes and the current result, while the vote is opened

 - other fields than just list of strings.
 For example several lists which one choice in every list, or people entering a number between given min/max values.

-#3 Updated by Maxim Krušina over 10 years ago
+#3 Updated by Maxim Krušina almost 13 years ago

 It's good idea, but still I think it can be great to integrate also per-ticket voting and put it into sigle "Voting" plugin.